In Oregon, Neighbors Use Social Media To Offer — And Ask For — Help

 "I would comfortably say we have thousands of people ready to help," Schmidt said.

 One person who asked for help is Mary Sheridan.
 She's been at home with two kids and the dog, ever since she came down with a fever and a cough.
-The family hasn't been tested for coronavirus, as those tests remain largely inaccessible in Oregon.
+At the time we spoke, her family hadn't been tested for the coronavirus — though she later learned she had tested positive.

-"I'm trying to stay informed, but not freak out, especially since...
-I'm sick, and people I have been in contact with have gotten sick, too," Sheridan said.
+"I'm trying to stay informed, but not freak out, especially since ...
+I'm sick, and people I have been in contact with have gotten sick, too," Sheridan said at the time.

 When her digital thermometer died recently, she posted to Pandemic Partners, and "within an hour, I had actually two different people stop by with batteries."